Trick (2019 film)

-Trick is a 2019 American slasher film directed by Patrick Lussier and starring Jamie Kennedy and Omar Epps.
+Trick is a 2019 slasher film directed by Patrick Lussier, who co-wrote with Todd Farmer.
+The film stars Omar Epps, Ellen Adair, Kristina Reyes, Jamie Kennedy, and Tom Atkins.
+The story follows a detective who is pursuing a killer that only appears in his town during Halloween.
+It released in the United States on October 18, 2019, to negative reviews.

 Plot

 In 2015 in Benton, New York, high school senior Patrick "Trick" Weaver is playing spin the bottle at a Halloween party using a knife with "TRICK" and "TREAT" carved into opposite sides of the handle when it lands on another boy.
 The other players tease Trick, telling him to kiss the other boy.
 Trick grabs the knife and stabs five teens to death before being stabbed with a fire poker.
 At the hospital, Det.
 Mike Denver wishes to remove the Halloween face paint hiding Trick's face but Trick flips the hospital bed and escapes, slaughtering people throughout the hospital using surgical equipment.
 Det.
 Mike Denver and Sheriff Lisa Jayne shoot Trick several times and he falls out of a window onto the road below but then disappears into the river.
 During police interviews, Troy states that he stabbed Trick with the poker but the students provide contradictory descriptions of Trick's appearance.
 No one has ever met Trick's parents, Trick's registered address turns out to be a dockyard, and the two-faced pumpkin mask that Trick was wearing at the party disappears from evidence.

 In 2016, Trick uses the same knife to kill students and teachers at a high school Halloween dance in Riverton, New York.
 In 2017, more bodies are found at a Halloween party in Hudson Village, New York.
 On October 30, 2018, Det.
 Denver warns two agents in Shady Creek, New York that Trick could attack there because they are located along the same river where all of his attacks have occurred.
 While in a bar, Trick surprises them and kills the two agents.